Frequently Asked Questions

 I am an International student, do I need to bring my own bedding?

-Bedding is not usually provided in the suites for our students.
-However, bedding packages are available upon request.
-If you are an International student who requires bedding, please email housing@unbc.ca prior to your arrival in residence.
+Bedding packages are available upon request.
+If you are an International student who requires bedding, there is a request page available to you before your arrival in residence.

 I am a graduate / mature student, and need a quieter space to live.
 What are my options?